History of Mainz: 21st century

 The year 2000 was celebrated as the Gutenberg Year, with Johannes Gutenberg named "Man of the Millennium" by TIME.
 The inaugural Gutenberg Marathon highlighted the city's cultural heritage.
 In 2004, 1.
 FSV Mainz 05, under coach Jürgen Klopp, achieved promotion to the Bundesliga, moving to a new stadium in 2009.
 Artistic cyclists Katrin Schultheis and Sandra Sprinkmeier won multiple world championships between 2007 and 2014.

 The New Synagogue was inaugurated in 2010, symbolising the revival of the Jewish community.
 In 2011, Mainz was named the "City of Science," reflecting the contributions of the Johannes Gutenberg University.
 The customs and inland port relocated to Ingelheimer Aue, enabling a new residential and service district in Neustadt.
 The Mainzelbahn tram line opened in 2016, connecting the main station to Lerchenberg.
 In 2017, Mainz hosted the German Unity Day celebrations under the motto "Together we are Germany."
 A 2018 referendum rejected a proposed "Bible Tower" extension to the Gutenberg Museum, with low voter turnout.

 During the COVID-19 pandemic, Mainz-based BioNTech developed the BNT162b2 vaccine, with Schott Pharma producing pharmaceutical tubing for vials.
 The pandemic reduced particulate matter pollution, and a 30 km/h speed limit was introduced in the city centre in 2020 to further lower emissions.
 In 2021, the Jewish cultural heritage of Mainz, Speyer, and Worms (SchUM cities) was designated a UNESCO World Heritage Site, celebrated by Federal President Frank-Walter Steinmeier in 2023.

 In 2022, Belgium's King Philippe and Queen Mathilde visited Mainz, touring BioNTech and the Gutenberg Museum.
 In 2023, Nino Haase was elected Lord Mayor, ending 74 years of SPD leadership.
 The "Rhine Riverbank Framework Plan" was approved to redesign the Rhine riverbank, unsealing 6,000 square meters and creating green spaces.
-As of September 2025, Mainz, with a population of approximately 220,000, remains a vibrant state capital.
-The Mainz Carnival continues to thrive, drawing thousands annually, while the city's Roman, medieval, and Baroque heritage attracts tourists.
-The Johannes Gutenberg University and companies like BioNTech and Schott AG drive innovation, and ongoing urban projects balance historical preservation with modern sustainability, ensuring Mainz's continued significance in Rhineland-Palatinate and beyond.